top of page

 “It’s important we do this together.”

 I yanked the nail out and spackled the hole like my father taught me.
-I had decided that certainty was an illusion and the nail being just above mathematical perfection was just fine.
+Erase and start over.
+Start over and erase.
+I decided that absolute certainty was an illusion and the nail being just above mathematical perfection was just fine.
 I sighed.
 I guess I had no choice.
 I allowed steady breathing to take control.
 Another pencil mark, another placing of the nail.
 Delicate was the touch this time.

 Delicate was the touch.